dcon0610/read_me_generator/README.md

 THEN this is added to the section of the README entitled Questions, with a link to my GitHub profile\
 WHEN I enter my email address\
 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions\
-WHEN I click on the links in the Table of Contents
+WHEN I click on the links in the Table of Contents, it links to the relevant part of the document\
+The new, generated readMe file is called newreadMe.md and is in the Develop folder.

 ## Notes